 Where is home?

-My work consists of bright colors, patterned details, tedious linework, and playfully stylized characters.
+My illustration style consists of bright colors, is full of linework, and playfully stylized characters in every situations.

 What lights your soul on fire?